jomelsontanco/nvim-personal-setup/README.md

 # nvim-personal-setup

 This is my personal Neovim setup.
-Serves as a backup of my configuration, and hopefully, in the far future, a record of my progress as a software engineer.
+Serves as a backup of my configuration for synching across computers.

 ## Windows